firebase/functions-samples/user-data-cleanup/README.md

 # Cleanup user data upon account deletion.

-This sample shows how to cleanup the user data when he deletes his account.
+This sample shows how to cleanup the user data when they delete their account.

 ## Functions Code